a black and white photo of various mri images

 Raising Awareness for SCA1

 I’m Sydney Blake, a high school student dedicated to spreading awareness about SCA1, a neurodegenerative disease affecting my family.
 Join us in sharing stories and supporting vital research.
+This platform features personal stories from those impacted by SCA1, along with opportunities to donate and support ongoing research efforts.
+If you or your friends/family are affected by SCA1, please share your story in the contact information at the bottom of the website.

 Our Mission Matters